ViciousSquid/Soundboard/README.md

 ![Screenshot](https://github.com/ViciousSquid/Soundboard/assets/161540961/f232c32c-3b63-4505-8ca1-280d81ff096e)

-I built this tool for my work needs; one-day it may become a toolbox for audio engineers.
-Currently very basic.
+I would absolutely welcome any suggestions for improvements, changes, advice.

+My goal is for this to evolve into a digital toolbox for audio production.
+Small app with big dreams.

 ## Requirements